 Drive select lever

-The drive select lever is used to shift your ATV into the forward, neutral, reverse and park positions.
+The drive select lever is used to shift your ATV into the forward, neutral and reverse positions.
 See the "Operating the drive select lever and driving in reverse" section on page 6-3 for the drive select lever operation.